 The hieroglyphs for the god Ptah are:

 It is tempting to see in this an image of the craftsman working in one of the tombs or temples; sitting on his wicker stool working by the light of his flaxen wick and with the ancient equivalent of a packed lunch beside him.
 I am sure that the scribe intended something of this meaning to be conveyed but there is a deeper significance.
 In one version of the creation myth we find the gods and spirits asking, “What will you live on?” to which the creator replies, “I will live and have power through bread.”

 The hieroglyph for bread was often painted blue signifying the life force and this, incidentally, is the colour of Ptah’s skin.
 Perhaps then, Ptah represents the “bread of life” and in eating bread we partake of the body of the god.
 Much later this same symbolic truth was expressed by the Christ when he took bread and said, “Take, eat; this is my body” (Matthew 2626).

 It seems then, that the god Ptah is a universal god with no less appeal than, say, Isis or Osiris.
 Yet he was never a god of the people, his worship seems to have been reserved for a priestly elite.
 His mysteries were deliberately hidden from the populace and it is for this reason that there is little to be found of his cult.
 For those who will persevere however, here is a god who will lead you to the very edges of space and time; a god who stands upon the shores between cosmic night and cosmic day.
 Here is a god who is no less relevant today than he was 5000 years ago in the land of ancient Khem.

 For more details contact:

-SOL Admin email@example.com who will be pleased to forward a message to the Magus.
+SOL Admin and we will be pleased to forward a message to the Magus.